In the thick of running a creative business, it’s easy to get swallowed by the day-to-day.

 I call it Midweek Momentum and it’s another simple weekly ritual (like Finance Friday), designed to protect some time for the important-but-not-urgent work that so often gets pushed aside.

-Marketing, creative development, planning, reflection—this is the work that builds a sustainable business.
-And it only takes an hour or two each week.
+Marketing, creative development, planning, reflection – this is the work that builds a sustainable business.
+And spending just an hour or two each week on it soon adds up.

-Let’s break down how it works, why it matters, and how you can make it a regular part of your creative routine.
+Let’s take a look at how it works, why it matters, and how you can make it a regular part of your creative routine.

 Why Midweek?

 There’s a reason this ritual lands right in the middle of the week.
-Mondays often feel frantic.
-Fridays bring fatigue.
+Monday always feels like you’re running to catch up and on Friday you’re exhausted (or prepping for a show)

 In UK schools, Wednesday afternoons have traditionally been set aside for physical education and the arts.
 Midweek Momentum taps into that same energy: a space to pause from your regular day to day stuff, recalibrate, create, and check in with the bigger picture.